alphagov/manuals-publisher/docs/current-state.md

 The domain model for the application is quite simple.
 A `Manual` is composed of many `Section`s.
 Both the `Manual` and the `Section` have a version history which is known in the code base as an Edition (`ManualRecord::Edition` and `SectionEdition` concretely).
 Looking at editions of manuals and sections allows citizens to see when a document has changed in a significant way.

 Sections can have file `Attachment`s.
-Publishing a manual makes a call to the Publishing API (and causes the data to be indexed using Rummager).
+Publishing a manual makes a call to the Publishing API (which updates the search index via Rummager).
 For historical reasons the application maintains its own state in MongoDB.
 The local state *should* reflect the state of the Publishing API's database at any particular time, although the application itself doesn't enforce this.
 A user of the application sees data read from the local MongoDB database, not the Publishing API.

 ## Models